kramire8/CA02/README.md

 Karina Ramirez

 ## Contributors
-The project was was provided by Dr. Arin Brahma at Loyola Marymount University for the Intro to Machine Learning course. <br />
+This project was provided by Dr. Arin Brahma at Loyola Marymount University for the Intro to Machine Learning course. <br />